Workforce & Education

 A skilled workforce is key to business success.
 International and local companies in McNairy County depend on our talented labor force of more than 9,000.
 High school partnerships with industry and local colleges develop specialized training skills and programs to meet the growing demand of global companies and ensure the availability of qualified candidates.

-The McNairy County Career and Technical Education programs are designed to prepare students for careers in industrial maintenance, nursing, engineering, accounting, computer and technology programs as well as a variety of agriculture fields.
+The McNairy County Career and Technical Education programs are designed to prepare students for careers in industrial maintenance, nursing, engineering, welding, accounting, computer and technology science programs as well as a variety of technical fields such as heavy machinery, commercial trucking, advanced manufacturing, and agriculture industry fields.

 Tennessee’s innovative workforce partnerships and education reform are developing qualified candidates for skills in high demand.
 Tennessee is leading the way in education reform by increasing the number of Tennesseans with college degrees or certifications through the Tennessee Promise and TN Reconnect.
 As the only state in the country with these initiatives, Tennessee promises employers the support of highly skilled workers.